 If it's enlarged, it can cause symptoms of urinary incontinence, such as a frequent need to pee.

 You may also need a digital rectal examination.
 This will involve your GP putting their finger into your bottom to check the health of your prostate gland.

 If your GP thinks your symptoms may be caused by a urinary tract infection, they will test a sample of your pee.

 A small chemically treated stick is dipped into your urine sample.
 It will change colour if bacteria are present.
 The dipstick test can also check the blood and protein levels in your urine.

 If your GP thinks you may have overflow incontinence, they may suggest a residual urine test.
 This is to see how much urine is left in your bladder after you go for a pee.

 This is usually done by carrying out an ultrasound scan of your bladder.
 Sometimes the amount of urine in your bladder is measured after it's been drained with a catheter.

 A catheter is a thin, flexible tube.
 It's inserted into your urethra and then into your bladder.

-Some further tests may be necessary if the cause of your urinary incontinence isn't clear.
+More tests may be necessary if the cause of your urinary incontinence is not clear.
 Your GP will usually start treating you first.
-They may suggest these tests if treatment isn't effective.
+They may suggest these tests if treatment is not working.

 A cystoscopy uses an instrument called an endoscope.
 It looks inside your bladder and urinary system.
 This test can identify abnormalities that may be causing incontinence.